Basswood-Software/basswood-webauthn/README.md

 }
 ```

-For test purposes a JWT token is bundles with the sourcecode [jwt-for-testing.txt](./webauthn/src/main/resources/secrets/jwt-for-testing.txt).
+For test purposes a JWT token is bundled with the source code [jwt-for-testing.txt](./webauthn/src/main/resources/secrets/jwt-for-testing.txt).
 The same is also used in the [Postman collection](./postman/basswood-webauthn.postman_collection.json).
 A new token with all required role claims can also be created during system startup.
 Setting the [application.yaml](./webauthn/src/main/resources/application.yaml) property ``basswood.security.jwt.print-new-token-on-startup`` to true.
 Or by setting the corresponding [docker-compose.yml](./docker/docker-compose.yml) property